JimmyPun610/BarcodeScanner.Mobile/README.md

 # BarcodeScanner.XF
-Powerful barcode scanning library for Xamarin Forms using GoogleVision API.
+Powerful barcode scanning library for Xamarin Forms using Google MLKit API.

 Works on iOS 11+ and Android (MonoAndroid10.0 and MonoAndroid11.0)

-For Android, it use Xamarin.GooglePlayServices.Vision For iOS, it use GoogleMobileVision under MLKit library

 <b>For user who are using Visual Studio for Windows, please make sure Hot-Restart is disabled to run the debug mode.
 https://docs.microsoft.com/en-us/xamarin/xamarin-forms/deploy-test/hot-restart</b>